roccodonnarumma-zz/airflow-docker-gcp/README.md

 # airflow-docker-gcp

-This branch runs Airflow in **LocalExecutor** mode.
+This branch runs Airflow in **CeleryExecutor** mode.
 Please refer to other branches for more configurations.

 This repository contains a **Dockerfile** of [apache-airflow](https://github.com/apache/incubator-airflow) 1.8.0 for [Google Cloud Platform](https://www.cloud.google.com) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).